Tifinagh: Efforts to promote Tifinagh

-Political History
+Political history

-The creation and promotion of Neo-Tifinagh by Berber Academy was part of its efforts in spreading Berberism throughout the 1960s and 1970s.
+The promotion of Neo-Tifinagh by the Berber Academy and Ammar Negadi's UPA was part of the efforts to spread Berberism throughout the 1960s and 1970s.
 The use of Neo-Tifinagh in their publications was influential in raising Berber consciousness; one reader has described its effect as being "the proof that we actually existed."

 The Moroccan state arrested and imprisoned people using Neo-Tifinagh during the 1980s and 1990s.
 The Algerian Black Spring was also partly caused by this repression of Berber language.

 In the 1980s, the Berber flag, which was designed in 1970 and uses the Tifinagh letter z (Tifinagh: ⵣ) from the root of Amazigh, began being used in demonstrations.
 The flag was adopted by the World Amazigh Congress in 1997.

 In Morocco, following the creation of Standard Moroccan Amazigh in 2001, the 2003 adoption of Neo-Tifinagh served as a way to compromise between the deeply split proponents of the Latin script versus the Arabic script as Amazigh's official orthography.
 This choice, however, has also resulted in backlash from many Amazigh activists, who find Tifinagh to be limiting when compared to the Latin script.

 In Libya, the government of Muammar Gaddafi consistently banned Tifinagh from being used in public contexts such as store displays and banners.
 After the Libyan Civil War, the National Transitional Council has shown an openness towards the Berber language.
 The rebel Libya TV, based in Qatar, has included the Berber language and the Neo-Tifinagh alphabet in some of its programming.

 Tifinagh continues to be used as "an emblem of distinctive Berber identity and nationhood."

-Modern Use
+Modern use

 Due to the official adoption of Neo-Tifinagh in Morocco in 2003, the script has been adapted by the Royal Institute of Amazigh Culture for modern digital use.
 Government websites in Morocco may be displayed in Neo-Tifinagh.

 Starting in 2003, Neo-Tifinagh was used for a small duration of Moroccan elementary school to teach Standard Moroccan Amazigh.
 However, practical use of Tifinagh in Morocco remains rare; one Amazigh activist has summarized the situation with the anecdote that he "[knows] that some books that were written in Tifinagh were read by only two people ... the one who wrote the book and the one who did the editing!"
 Public displays of Tifinagh in Morocco remains restricted primarily to signage and other culturally conspicuous uses.

-Despite Neo-Tifinagh's Algerian origins through Berber Academy, the Latin alphabet became the predominant script used amongst Kabylians.
-Debate in what script to use for Kabylian tends to view the Latin and Arabic scripts as the primary options.
+Despite Neo-Tifinagh's Algerian origins through the Berber Academy and UPA, the Latin alphabet became the predominant used script.
+Debate in what script to use for Berber languages tends to view the Latin and Arabic scripts as the primary options.

-As of 2012, Tifinaght is "not widely used in education or the media in any country."
+As of 2012, Tifinagh is "not widely used in education or the media in any country."